-On December 31, 2017, we entered into a Fourth Amended and Restated Loan and Security agreement with Squadron Capital LLC ("Squadron"), which was further amended in May 2019 and August 2020, and again effective as of December 31, 2021 (as amended, the "Third Amended Loan Agreement").
-The Third Amended Loan Agreement currently provides for a \$25.0 million revolving credit facility.

-As of December 31, 2021, we have no outstanding indebtedness under the Third Amended Loan Agreement.
-The Third Amended Loan Agreement restricts our ability to, among other things:
+We are party to a Fourth Amended and Restated Loan and Security Agreement with Squadron Capital LLC ("Squadron"), as amended from time to time (as amended, the "Loan Agreement"), which provides for a \$50.0 million revolving credit facility.
+As of December 31, 2022, we have no outstanding indebtedness under the Loan Agreement.
+The Loan Agreement restricts our ability to, among other things:

 - · dispose of or sell our assets;

 - · modify our organizational documents;

 - · merge with or acquire other entities or assets;

-- incur additional indebtedness:
+- · incur additional indebtedness;

 - · create liens on our assets;

-- pay dividends; and
+- · pay dividends; and

-make investments.
+- make investments.

-The covenants in the Third Amended Loan Agreement, as well as any future financing agreements into which we may enter, may restrict our ability to finance our operations and engage in, expand or otherwise pursue our business activities and strategies.
-Our ability to comply with these covenants may be affected by events beyond our control, and future breaches of any of these covenants could result in a default under the Third Amended Loan Agreement.
-If not waived, future defaults could cause all of the outstanding indebtedness under the Second Amended Loan Agreement to become immediately due and payable and terminate all commitments to extend further credit.
+The covenants in the Loan Agreement, as well as any future financing agreements into which we may enter, may restrict our ability to finance our operations and engage in, expand or otherwise pursue our business activities and strategies.
+Our ability to comply with these covenants may be affected by events beyond our control, and future breaches of any of these covenants could result in a default under the Loan Agreement.
+If not waived, future defaults could cause all of the outstanding indebtedness under the Loan Agreement to become immediately due and payable and terminate all commitments to extend further credit.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Indebtedness - Loan Agreement."